CameronDetig/TechGPT/README.md

 ## TechGPT
+AI Assistant to answer domain specific questions using RAG.
+Utilizes ChatGPT-4o with hidden chain of thought and RAGAs to evaluate responses.

 05/06/2025
 UNC Charlotte
-ITCS 5010 : Design and Development of Generative AI Applications Group 2: Cameron Detig, Zaid Jebril, Sri Girija Naga Anuhya Samudrala, Derek Smith
+ITCS 5010 : Design and Development of Generative AI Applications

+Group 2: Cameron Detig, Zaid Jebril, Sri Girija Naga Anuhya Samudrala, Derek Smith

 - Reads a database of prior user queries and llm responses.